 We may experience delays in our ongoing clinical trials and we do not know whether planned clinical trials will begin on time, need to be redesigned, enroll patients on time or be completed on schedule, if at all.
-Our clinical trials can be delayed, suspended, or terminated for a variety of reasons, including the following:
+Our clinical trials can be delayed, suspended, or terminated, or the utility of data from these trials may be compromised, for a variety of reasons, including the following:

-- delays in or failure to obtain regulatory approval to commence a trial; - delays in or failure to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - delays in or failure to obtain institutional review board, or IRB, approval at each site; - delays in or failure to recruit suitable patients to participate in a trial; - failure to have patients complete a trial or return for post-treatment follow-up: - · clinical sites deviating from trial protocol or dropping out of a trial or committing gross misconduct or fraud; - · adding new clinical trial sites; - inability to achieve or maintain double blinding of ensifentrine; - unexpected technical issues during manufacture of ensifentrine and the corresponding drug products; - · variability in drug product performance and/or stability; - inability to manufacture sufficient quantities of ensifentrine for use in clinical trials; - · third-party actions claiming infringement by ensifentrine in clinical trials and obtaining injunctions interfering with our progress; - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires; - safety or tolerability concerns causing us or our collaborators, as applicable, to suspend or terminate a trial if we or our collaborators find that the participants are being exposed to unacceptable health risks; - changes in regulatory requirements, policies and guidelines; - lower than anticipated retention rates of patients and volunteers in clinical trials;
+- · delays in or failure to obtain regulatory agreement on appropriate Phase 3 trial design, including dose and frequency of administration; - · delays in of failure to obtain regulatory approval to commence a trial; - delays in or failure to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - · delays in or failure to obtain institutional review board, or IRB, approval at each site; - · delays in or failure to recruit suitable patients to participate in a trial; - failure to have patients complete a trial or return for post-treatment follow-up;

-- our third-party research contractors failing to comply with regulatory requirements or to meet their contractual obligations to us in a timely manner, or at all: - delays in establishing the appropriate dosage levels or frequency of dosing or treatment in clinical trials; - difficulty in certain countries in identifying the sub-populations that we are trying to treat in a particular trial, which may delay enrollment and reduce the power of a clinical trial to detect statistically significant results; - the quality or stability of ensifentrine falling below acceptable standards for either safety or efficacy; and - · discoveries that may reduce the commercial viability of ensifentrine.
+- · clinical sites deviating from trial protocol or dropping out of a trial or committing gross misconduct or fraud; - adding new clinical trial sites; - · inability to achieve or maintain double blinding of ensifentrine; - unexpected technical issues during manufacture of ensifentrine and the corresponding drug products; - variability in drug product performance and/or stability; - inability to manufacture sufficient quantities of ensifentrine for use in clinical trials; - third-party actions claiming infringement by ensifentrine in clinical trials and obtaining injunctions interfering with our progress; - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires; - safety or tolerability concerns causing us or our collaborators, as applicable, to suspend or terminate a trial if we or our collaborators find that the participants are being exposed to unacceptable health risks; - · changes in regulatory requirements, policies and guidelines; - lower than anticipated retention rates of patients and volunteers in clinical trials; - · our third-party research contractors failing to comply with regulatory requirements or to meet their contractual obligations to us in a timely manner, or at all; - · delays in establishing the appropriate dosage levels or frequency of dosing or treatment in clinical trials; - difficulty in certain countries in identifying the sub-populations that we are trying to treat in a particular trial, which may delay enrollment and reduce the power of a clinical trial to detect statistically significant results; - · the quality or stability of ensifentrine falling below acceptable standards for either safety or efficacy; and - · discoveries that may reduce the commercial viability of ensifentrine.